Ordway Tead: Career

-Tead continued to teach at Columbia University from 1920 to 1950 and was adjunct professor of industrial relations until 1956.
+Tead continued to teach as a lecturer in personnel administration at Columbia University from 1920 to 1950 and as an adjunct professor of industrial relations until 1956.
+From 1920 to 1929 he was a member of the department of industry at the New York School of Social Work.
 From 1938 to 1953 he was chair of the New York Board of Higher Education, where in 1941 he was involved in sacking any faculty staff who belonged to a Communist, Fascist or Nazi organization.

-In the year 1936-37 Tead served as first president of the Society for Advancement of Management (SAM) in 1936-37, where he was succeeded by William H. Gesell.
-He was actively involved in book publishing both at McGraw Hill and Harper & Row and wrote 21 books himself.
+In the year 1936-37, Tead served as first president of the Society for Advancement of Management (SAM) which resulted from merger of the Taylor Society and the Society of Industrial Engineers in 1936, where he was succeeded by William H. Gesell and many other eminent leaders in management practice and education in the following years.